stride3d/stride-docs/en/manual/scenes/entities/add-or-remove-an-entity.md

 ## Add an entity in Game Studio

+You can open the entity creation menu by pressing the ➕ icon at the top of the hierarchy or right clicking anywhere in the hierarchy or scene view.

+TODO: IMAGE

+Here, you can select one of the entity templates or create an empty entity.

+TODO: IMAGE

 ## Add an entity in code

 Entities can be created at runtime or instantiated from a prefab.